 FIU had the highest proportion of Hispanic/Latino participants from the 21 sites and published one of the first research papers with data from the ABCD cohort, which examined if and how bilingualism relates to cognitive functioning in youth.
-FIU psychologists Jonathan S. Comer and Anthony Dick, also faculty members at FIU's Center for Children and Families led a study to assess the which can be accessed by researchers who obtain a free NIMH Data Archive account.
+FIU psychologists Jonathan S. Comer and Anthony Dick, also faculty members at FIU's Center for Children and Families led a study to assess the effects of hurricane related media exposure during Hurricane Irma and its impact on the mental health and brain development of youth.